99kaits/tomochan/README.md

 - split into modules
 - textboard mode with 2ch type templates
 - refactor templates
-- save name in cookie
+- save and request name in cookie
 - ctrl-enter to send
 - better accessibility (deffo alt text on images at least) (DEFINITELY do a pass with a screen reader to test that)
 - multiple file uploads